Fusion provides affordable bespoke solutions to meet your General Data Protection Regulation (GDPR) requirements.

 What is the General Data Protection Regulation?
 (GDPR)

-On 25 May 2018, the General Data Protection Regulation (GDPR) will be implemented across Europe, including the UK.
-The law aims to enforce more control over personal data and to create a uniformity of rules across the EU.
+On 25 May 2018, the General Data Protection Regulation (GDPR) came into force across Europe, including the UK.
+The Regulation aims to enforce more control over personal data and to create a uniformity of rules across the EU.

 What about Brexit?
 Does this still Apply to the UK?

 Yes, on 21 June 2017 the UK Government revealed its legislative programme for the coming two years.
 The Government has confirmed its intention to bring the EU’s GDPR into UK law, despite pressing ahead with the UK’s withdrawal from the EU.
 This continuation ensures the country’s data protection framework is “suitable for our new digital age, allowing citizens to better control their data”.

 Although the regulations are very complex they can be summarised as follows to assist you to process and store data more effectively within and outside of your organisation:

 · Know what you have and why you have it;

 · Know who is responsible for it;

 · Encrypt what you wouldn’t want to be disclosed;

 · Be prepared – expect the best but prepare for the worst.